devskroy1/BrainSurfaceTK/README.md

 Please note that the BrainNetworkDataset will convert the vtk PolyData and save them as DGL graphs in a user-specified folder.
 This is don't because the conversion process can be a bit slow and for multiple experiments, this becomes beneficial.

+# Volume CNN

+Volume CNN is a 3D CNN applied to volumetric MRI images, using voxel based grids, for task of age regression.

+###### Run instructions

+Please refer to the README in models/volume3d of this repository for the run instructions

 # Happy Researching!

 <div align="center">